rsdoiel/antenna/science_and_technology.md

 date: 2025-02-03, from: NASA breaking news

-To advance plans of securing a public/private partnership and land and operate NASA’s VIPER (Volatiles Investigating Polar Exploration Rover) mission on the Moon in collaboration with industry the agency announced Monday it is seeking U.S. proposals.
-As part of the agency’s Artemis campaign, instruments on VIPER will demonstrate U.S. industry’s ability to search for ice [&#8230;]
+Editor&#8217;s note: This release was updated on Feb.
+4, 2025, to reflect a change in the deadline for when responses to the proposal are due.
+To advance plans of securing a public/private partnership and land and operate NASA’s VIPER (Volatiles Investigating Polar Exploration Rover) mission on the Moon in collaboration with industry the agency announced [&#8230;]

 <br>